 Bristol and Brexit

-- look at the immediate and longer term economic and social impact of the leave vote on citizens and communities in Bristol and the city as a whole
+- look at the economic and social impact of the leave vote on citizens and communities in Bristol and the city as a whole

-- work with partners in the city to ensure the community tension monitoring systems are in place and effective, and provide reassurance that Bristol remains an open and tolerant city
+- work with partners in the city to ensure effective community tension monitoring systems are in place and provide reassurance that Bristol remains an open and tolerant city

 - secure and develop Bristol’s international reputation as a city that is open for business and can attract global investment and opportunities for citizens and businesses